k3jph/k3jph.github.io/coat-of-arms.md

 </div>

-This format omits helm, crest, mantling, and motto, in keeping with the convention that banners reflect only the contents of the shield.
-By excluding all external additaments, the banner places visual and symbolic emphasis on the core of the armorial identity.
-In my case, this includes the mathematical symbol of the tetrahedron and the golden sword inspired by the civic seal of Cincinnati, elements that signify structure, intellect, and heritage.

-The banner's square proportions (1:1) also distinguish it from other heraldic flags, such as standards or guidons.
-It is not meant to be flown from a pole in the open air, but rather presented in still environments, hung vertically from a balcony, mounted on a wall, or carried in procession.
-This controlled setting allows for a more intimate viewing of the arms and supports their use as a formal emblem of identity.
+This format omits the helm, crest, mantling, and motto.
+The Letters Patent expressly allow the arms to be borne in banner form; this particular square rendering was prepared after the grant and was not separately granted.
+Its 1:1 proportions distinguish it from the longer standard and from the gold, blue, and white livery flag shown below.

 ### Seal {#seal}